michaelngosa/zero_day/README.md

-My first readme from local computer
+My first readme from local